deity-io/falcon-platform-docs/versioned_docs/version-3/payments/usage/overview.md

 ---
 id: overview
-title: Using Deity Payments
+title: Using Deity Payment Orchestrator
 sidebar_label: Using Payments
-description: How to use Deity Payments.
+description: How to use Deity Payment Orchestrator.
 ---

-# Using Deity Payments
+# Using Deity Payment Orchestrator

-Our core modules (Magento 2, BigCommerce, Commercetools) all have pre built Deity Payments integrations.
+Our core modules (Magento 2, BigCommerce, Commercetools) all have pre built Deity Payment Orchestrator integrations.

 This section explains how to add your own.
-If you're new to Deity Payments, please read our [Key concepts guide](/docs/payments/key-concepts).
+If you're new to Deity Payment Orchestrator, please read our [Key concepts guide](/docs/payments/key-concepts).